IN CRIMINAL LAW,

 DUI / OWI - Drunk Driving Defense Lawyers - Rock Island, IL | Bettendorf, IA

-At the law office of Paulson and Vandersnick, we have defended people facing drunk driving charges — including DUI, OWI, and DWI — for a combined five decades.
+Our lawyers have defended people facing drunk driving charges — including DUI, OWI, and DWI.
 Our job is to resolve your case in the most favorable manner possible.

 The consequences of a drunk driving arrest can be considerable, however.
 A DUI or OWI conviction could result in high fines, increased insurance rates, a criminal conviction on your record, a revoked driver’s license, and even possible jail time.
-Hiring Paulson and Vandersnick will give you the best chance of a not-guilty verdict, outright dismissal, plea agreement, or plea agreement more favorable than a DUI conviction.
+Hiring us will give you the best chance of a not-guilty verdict, outright dismissal, plea agreement, or plea agreement more favorable than a DUI conviction.

-Paulson and Vandersnick is prepared to provide you with the strong DUI / OWI defense representation that you need.
-With more than 50 years of combined courtroom experience, we are equipped to defend clients against all felony and misdemeanor charges.
+Our lawyers are prepared to provide you with the strong DUI / OWI defense representation that you need.
+With over 100 years of combined courtroom experience, we are equipped to defend clients against all felony and misdemeanor charges.
 We have former prosecutorial and judiciary experience and know how to challenge all elements of the case the state is building against you.
 We know how to win and will work tenaciously to help you achieve the best possible outcome.

 WE CAN HELP YOU UNDERSTAND: